This lesson creates a simple title page for our game. We use this as a way to gently introduce a range of important HTML and

 Here’s a line-by-line explanation of the code…

-This line just declares that this is an HTML document.
+<!DOCTYPE html>This line just declares that this is an HTML document.

-An HTML document is made up of elements, which can be nested inside one another.
+<html> ... </html>An HTML document is made up of elements, which can be nested inside one another.

-An element begins with an opening tag like this <tag> and ends with a closing tag like this </tag>
+An element begins with an opening tag like this

-You’ll sometimes also see elements that open and close immediately like this <tag/> - these elements can’t have any nested content.
+<tag>and ends with a closing tag like this</tag>You’ll sometimes also see elements that open and close immediately like this

-The top-level element for any HTML document uses the html tag.
+<tag/>- these elements can’t have any nested content.The top-level element for any HTML document uses the

-In the head above, we set up just one thing, the A-Frame JavaScript library (we’re using version 1.3.0, which is the latest available version).
+headabove, we set up just one thing, the A-Frame JavaScript library (we’re using version 1.3.0, which is the latest available version).
 By default, HTML only offers 2D layout.
 A-Frame extends HTML in a way that allows us to create 3D elements inside web pages as well.
-It defines elements that we’ll use below such as a-scene, a-text and a-sky
+It defines elements that we’ll use below such asa-scene,a-textanda-sky<body> ... </body>After the

-After the head element, we have the body element, which contains the actual content to be displayed on the webpage.
-It can refer to things defined in the head element.
+headelement, we have thebodyelement, which contains the actual content to be displayed on the webpage.
+It can refer to things defined in theheadelement.<a-scene> ... </a-scene>An HTML page using A-Frame can only contain one 3D scene.
+The

-a-text is another element defined by A-Frame.
+a-textis another element defined by A-Frame.
 This can be used to display some text within a 3D scene.
 It has various attributes that can be set.
 Here we set up:

 <a-sky color="black"></a-sky>

-a-sky is another A-Frame element, which can be used to describe the background to be used for a 3D scene.
+a-skyis another A-Frame element, which can be used to describe the background to be used for a 3D scene.
 In this case, we specify a simple black background, but we could also use this element to render a 360 image as our background

 There’s a few things we should tidy up.
 The 3D framework we are using (A-Frame) was originally developed as a framework for VR experiences.